-As an alternative to Google-managed, server-side encryption keys, you can choose to use keys generated by Cloud Key Management Service.
+As an additional layer on top of Google-managed encryption keys, you can choose to use keys generated by Cloud Key Management Service.
 Such keys are known as customer-managed encryption keys.
 If you use a customer-managed encryption key, your encryption keys are stored within Cloud KMS.
 The project that holds your encryption keys can then be independent from the project that contains your buckets, thus allowing for better separation of duties.

 Encryption and decryption with customer-managed encryption keys is accomplished using service accounts.
 Once you give your Cloud Storage service account access to an encryption key, that service account encrypts:

 - Objects added to a bucket that uses the key as the default key.